How Funny or Die and Planned Parenthood Made That Anti-Kavanaugh Ad | Washingtonian

 “I know it may seem that Kavanaugh doesn’t care about women because he has a history of not caring about women,” ‘Smith’ says.
 “But, he also coaches his daughter’s basketball team so, who’s to say?
 I’m saying.
 He’s great.”

 The tongue-in-cheek ad was meant to play on the absurdities of lobbying for a Supreme Court nominee based on his character as opposed to his legal record.
 However, life crosses humor at surprising intersections.
 Last month, parents from Kavanaugh’s CYO basketball team wrote ranking members of the Senate Judiciary committee to praise his coaching ability and strong moral backbone.
-And, just last week, leadership from the Washington Jesuit Academy (where Kavanaugh volunteers) and the International Association of Chiefs of Police (for whom Kavanaugh advocates) wrote Senators Chuck Grassley and Diane Feinstein to lobby for a swift confirmation.
+And, just last week, leadership from the Washington Jesuit Academy (where Kavanaugh volunteers) and the International Association of Chiefs of Police wrote Senators Chuck Grassley and Diane Feinstein to lobby for a swift confirmation.

 “It’s a great mix of comedy and key facts out there about the nominee that other folks haven’t seen or read,” Funny or Die’s DC managing director Brad Jenkins tells Washingtonian.
 “It’s an opportunity for people to go learn more.”
 He stresses that this latest ad offers a breath of authenticity that young folks don’t typically get from political energizing ads.
 “There’s always a flag, and a dog, almost as if there were advertisement stock characters.”
 Funny or Die hosted Planned Parenthood’s official after-party for the Women’s March and made a satirical video before that, but with this ad it was able to ditch the manual altogether.